Resource

 Does an AI family calendar app work on Android?

 It depends on the product.
-Memry has a native Android app and a web workspace; some competitors are calendar-display devices, not email-intake apps.
+Memry has native iOS and Android apps plus a web workspace; some competitors are calendar-display devices, not email-intake apps.

 Will it work with my existing calendar?